 Teachers plan and assess work that is appropriate and relevant to the individual needs of children.
-Those who are identified as having SEND may be entered in the school's SEND register as 'school support' and we always inform and involve parents in this process.
-A pupil passport is drawn up for each child on the SEND register, and targets are agreed with children and parents.
-The County's pupil support team advises our staff and may be involved in support teaching within school for those children who are on school support.
+Those who are identified as having SEND may be entered in the school's SEND register and we always inform and involve parents in this process.
+An IEP is drawn up for each child on the SEND register, and targets are agreed with children and parents.
+The County's pupil support team advises our staff and may be involved in support teaching within school for some of those children.